-This chapter introduces the Windows software provided with the DLP LightCrafter Dual DLPC900 EVM.
+This chapter introduces the Windows software provided with the DLP LightCrafter Single DLPC900 EVM.

-3.1 DLP LightCrafter Dual DLPC900 Control Software
+7.1 DLP LightCrafter Single DLPC900 Control Software

-The DLPC900REF-SW bundle includes a QT-based GUI application to control the modules through the USB interface.
+The DLPC900REF-SW bundle includes a GUI application to control the modules through the USB interface.
 QT is a cross-platform application and user-interface framework with open source and commercial licenses available.
-Install the QT based GUI download and execute the latest DLPC900REF-SW Windows-Installer, and then start the DLP LightCrafter DLPC900 GUI application.
+Install the GUI download and execute the latest DLPC900REF-SW Windows-Installer, and then start the DLP LightCrafter DLPC900 GUI application.